-- Invisible disabilities are physical, mental, or neurological conditions that can limit or challenge a person’s movements, senses, or activities, and can impact that person’s ability to learn or work.
+- Invisible, or non-apparent, disabilities are physical, mental, or neurological conditions that can limit or challenge a person’s movements, senses, or activities, and can impact that person’s ability to learn or work.

 - Students and educators with hidden disabilities get unnoticed because others are not aware of their conditions.

 - NEA members, particularly special education teachers, are building more awareness and providing the necessary training to recognize the signs.

 Not all disabilities are apparent from the outside.
 These physical, mental, or neurological conditions—known as invisible, or non-apparent, disabilities—can limit or challenge a person’s movements, senses, or activities, and can impact that person’s ability to learn or work.
 These conditions affect students and educators more than you may think.

 Many people with non-apparent disabilities get unnoticed because others aren’t aware of their conditions, says Martha Patterson, a special education and math intervention teacher for Central Kitsap Schools, in Washington state.
 But educators, especially special education teachers, are working to change this.